Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Introduction

 The rest of the paper is structured as follows.
-In Section \ref{sec:model}, we propose the ZIACD model based on the zero-inflated negative binomial distribution with time-varying location parameter.
-In Section \ref{sec:theory}, we verify the asymptotic properties of the maximum likelihood estimator.
-In Section \ref{sec:data}, we describe characteristics of financial durations data and fit the proposed model within a discrete framework.
-In Section \ref{sec:comparison}, we compare the proposed discrete model with continuous models.
+In Section \ref{sec:lit}, we review the related literature on ACD and GAS models.
+In Section \ref{sec:model}, we propose the ZIACD model based on the zero-inflated negative binomial distribution.
+In Section \ref{sec:theory}, we verify the asymptotic properties of the maximum likelihood estimator for the case of time-varying scale.
+In Section \ref{sec:emp}, we describe characteristics of financial durations data, fit the proposed ZIACD model within a discrete framework, and compare it to a continuous model.
+In Section \ref{sec:disc}, we discuss the use of the proposed ZIACD model for low-precision data and alternative mixture ACD models as topics for future research.
 We conclude the paper in Section \ref{sec:conclusion}.